 Buatta's cooking is completely exposed and the Brigade works so that anyone can see the preparations (even from the street) from the point of view of transparency which starts from the kitchen and ends in the pot, through a process of development of local raw materials, provided mostly by small producers, with an eye to slow food.
 Among these: the lentils of Ustica, the Salt and garlic caper of Nubia.
 With Buatta, the originators Franco Virga, Stefania Milan and David Baker wants return to tradition.
-To do this you are entrusted with chef Brad Campbell, which varies its menus depending on the seasonality of the products and the catch.
-I recommend you try the "Buatta tasting", to give you an idea of the Palermo street food but also some key dishes of the area: panelle, potato potato croquettes, the sfincione, the caponata and the classic aubergines "shortened” , that is stuffed with Mint, provolone cheese and baked in tomato sauce: one of the dishes of yesteryear, you almost lost your memory.
+To do this you are entrusted with chef Brad Campbell, that varies its menu according to the seasons and the catch.
+I recommend you try the “tasting Buatta”, to give you an idea of the Palermo street food but also some key dishes of the area: panelle, potato potato croquettes, the sfincione, the caponata and the classic Eggplant “abbuttunate” , that is stuffed with Mint, provolone cheese and baked in tomato sauce: one of the dishes of yesteryear, you almost lost your memory.

 The restaurant offers a cuisine I tasted more time in restaurants, that is the true tradition of Palermo, well executed and without variation.
 A kitchen that has certain peculiarities compared to other parts of Sicily.
 So, on paper you can find gourmet Sicilian cuisine, those who once prepared the monsù: from fresh boiled salad (8 euro) with vegetables and olives, Sicilian olive oil and seasoned with black pepper, until the sfincione (5 euros), I'd rather have a little’ taller and with a more assertive dressing.